ucbsoj/15sp-onlinenewspackages/_lessons/week1.md

 layout: page
 title:  "Welcome and Introductions"
 name: "Week 1"
-description: "We will begin with a quick overview of the course, and go over the syllabus.
-Then we'll discuss an evolution in multimedia storytelling.
-The instructors will show examples of online news packages, and present ideas about how design can reinforce the editorial goals in stories."
+description: "We'll discuss an evolution in multimedia storytelling and modes of news consumption."
 date: 2015-01-26
 next: week2
 previous: